D2D Assisted Multi-antenna Coded Caching: D2D Aided Beamforming: The General Case

-Once the user subsets for D2D phase are selected, the final delivery time and the rate are computed as described in Section~\ref{sec:delivery_time_general}.
-In comparison to~\cite{Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18}, for any specific subset $\mathcal{D}$ such that $I_{D2D}(\mathcal{D})=1$, the coded message corresponding to this subset is already delivered in the D2D phase.
-Thus, we can ignore such subsets, which results in less inter-message interference, and lower delivery time in the DL phase compared to~\cite{Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18}.
-Finally, the complete algorithm is given in Algorithm~\ref{Alg_Main}.
+Once the user subsets for the D2D phase are selected, the final delivery time/rate is computed as in Section~\ref{sec:delivery_time_general}.
+Note that when $I_{D2D}(\mathcal{D})=1$, the coded message corresponding to subset $\mathcal{D}$ is already delivered in the D2D phase.
+Thus, we can ignore such a subset in the DL phase, resulting in less inter-message interference and lower DL delivery time than~\cite{Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18}.
+Finally, the complete algorithm for the proposed two-phase delivery scheme is given in Algorithm~\ref{Alg_Main}. {\begin{remark} The proposed D2D/DL mode selection in Algorithm~\ref{Alg_Main} is based on instantaneous channel knowledge and does not need any previous data history to approximate $\hat{T}_{\text{D2D}}$ or $\hat{T}_{\text{DL}}$.
+However, the time approximation proposed in this work can be further improved by collecting statistics about users' channel conditions over a period and applying ML tools to approximate the D2D and DL transmission times. \end{remark}}